zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-SMB2:2.2.39

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 2 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 2 message.

-   :file_id: The SMB2 GUID for the file.
+   :param file_id: The SMB2 GUID for the file.

-   :current_byte_offset: specifies the offset, in bytes, of the file pointer from the beginning of the file
+   :param current_byte_offset: specifies the offset, in bytes, of the file pointer from the beginning of the file

    .. zeek:see:: smb2_message smb2_file_delete smb2_file_sattr smb2_file_allocation smb2_file_endoffile smb2_file_mode smb2_file_pipe smb2_file_position smb2_file_shortname smb2_file_validdatalength smb2_file_fullea smb2_file_link smb2_file_fsobjectid